moyano83/docker-kubernetes-practical-guide/README.md

       targetPort: 80 # This is the container port
 ```

-Kubernetes exposes automatically generated environment variables in your program with information of all services running in your cluster, like IPs and so on.
+Kubernetes exposes automatically generated environment variables in your program with information of all services running in your cluster, like IPs
+and so on.
 The name of the variable is the same as the service name, all caps with '-' replaced by '_' and a postfix '_SERVICE_HOST'.
-So in the above example, we will have an environment variable called 'THE_SERVICE_SERVICE_HOST' containing the IP of the 'the-service'.
+So in the above
+example, we will have an environment variable called 'THE_SERVICE_SERVICE_HOST' containing the IP of the 'the-service'.

 Kubernetes cluster by default comes with a built-in service called CoreDNS, which help you with internal domain addresses.
-So for internal addresses, the services created *will be reachable by <service_name>.<namespace-name>*, similar to what happened in docker compose.
-You can see what namespaces are available by running `kubectl get namespaces`, and if you don't specify it, they are put in the 'default' namespace so the above service is reachable in 'the-service.default'.
+So for internal addresses,
+the services created *will be reachable by <service_name>.<namespace-name>*, similar to what happened in docker compose.
+You can see what namespaces
+are available by running `kubectl get namespaces`, and if you don't specify it, they are put in the 'default' namespace so the above service is
+reachable in 'the-service.default'.

+## Kubernetes Deployment (AWS EKS)

+AWS EKS stands for AWS Elastic Kubernetes Service, a service provided by amazon to handle kubernetes clusters.